savashn/ecewo-docs/src/content/docs/docs/authentication.md

 ## Installation

-Run these commands in the terminal:
+Run this command in the terminal:

 ```
 ./build.sh --install --session
-./build.sh --migrate
 ```

 For PowerShell:
 ```
 ./build.bat /install --session
-./build.bat /migrate
 ```

 ## Login